-Interruptible water within the Gulf Coast and Lakeside divisions and Pierce Ranch is subject to cutoff any time during the agricultural season, consistent with the WMP and interruptible agricultural contracts, including any special contract terms and conditions that control supply to Pierce Ranch.
-LCRA may suspend releases of interruptible water in accordance with the WMP, even if such a suspension occurs mid-season.
-This may occur because: a) the total amount of interruptible stored water allocated to the customer has been supplied; b) the total amount of interruptible stored water available for diversion by the operation or operations (Gulf Coast, Lakeside, or Pierce Ranch) has been diverted; c) if applicable, the total amount of releases of interruptible stored water as measured at Mansfield Dam has reached the limit specified in the WMP; or d) the combined storage of lakes Buchanan and Travis has dropped to levels requiring cutoff, as specified in the WMP.
-In the event interruptible stored water is suspended mid-season because of items a, b, or c, run-of-river water may still be available.
-Furthermore, if based on the Julv 1 evaluation, interruptible stored water is available for Second Agricultural Season, the customer may request all or part of the Second Agricultural Season allocation be used to finish First Agricultural Season as noted in sections 7.3.2 and 7.4.4.
+Interruptible water within the Gulf Coast and Lakeside divisions and Pierce Ranch is subject to cutoff any time during the irrigation agricultural season, consistent with the 2015 WMP and interruptible agricultural contracts, including any special contract terms and conditions that control supply to Pierce Ranch.
+LCRA may suspend releases of interruptible water in accordance with the 2015 WMP, even if such a suspension occurs mid-season.
+This may occur because: a) either the total amount of interruptible stored water allocated to the customer allowed pursuant to the 2015 WMP has been supplied; b) the total amount of interruptible stored water available for diversion by the operation or operations (Gulf Coast, Lakeside, or Pierce Ranch) has been diverted; c) if applicable, the total amount of releases of interruptible stored water as measured at Mansfield Dam has reached the limit specified in the WMP; , or d) the combined storage of lakes Buchanan and Travis has dropped to levels requiring cutoff, as specified in the 2015 WMP.
+In the event interruptible stored water is suspended mid-season because of items a, b, or c, the total amount allowed under the 2015 WMP has been diverted, run-of-river water may still be available.
+Furthermore, if the allocation of interruptible stored water for First Irrigation Season has been fully used, but based on the July 1 evaluation, interruptible stored water is available for Second Irrigation Agricultural Season, the customer may request all or part of the Second Irrigation Agricultural Season allocation be used to finish First Irrigation Agricultural Season as noted in sections 7.3.2 and 7.4.4.
 Additionally, if applicable, if the total releases of interruptible stored water in First Agricultural Season as measured at Mansfield Dam reach the limit on such releases specified in the WMP, and customers are using a portion of their Second Agricultural Season interruptible stored water allocation to finish First Agricultural Season, the releases of interruptible stored water associated with such use will count against the limit on releases for Second Agricultural Season.
 In the event interruptible stored water is suspended mid-season because combined storage of lakes Buchanan and Travis has dropped to certain levels, run-of-river water originating above Lake Travis also will be suspended, while run-of-river water originating below Lake Travis may still be available.